lstrgar/eldir/README.md

-# ELDiR: Evolution and learning in differentiable robots
+# Evolution and learning in differentiable robots

 **Code up your favorite evolutionary algorithm and leverage the power of CUDA-accelerated differentiable simulation for fast policy learning and fitness evaluation in complex robots.**